openmediavault/openmediavault-docs/administration/general/notifications.rst

 	$2 The FROM email address (OMV_NOTIFICATION_FROM)
 	$3 The TO recipient email adresses (OMV_NOTIFICATION_RECIPIENT)

-Most modern non mail notifications systems have a documented API, where you can send text using curl payloads with a secret TOKEN.
-So most common case would be to use MESSAGE_FILE variable only in your script.
+Most modern non mail notifications systems have a documented API, where you can send text using curl payloads with a secret `TOKEN`.
+So most common case would be to use `OMV_NOTIFICATION_MESSAGE_FILE` variable only in your script.

 Your script's filename must adhere to the following standards: